ekreutz/CornerCal/README.md

 This project is a fork of the [ekreutz/CornerCal](https://github.com/ekreutz/CornerCal)  with some changes.

-Download latest version: [StatusCal.dmg.zip](https://github.com/AlexeyBoldakov/StatusCal/raw/master/builds/CornerCal.dmg.zip) (supports macOS Sierra 10.14 and higher)
+Download latest version: [StatusCal.dmg.zip](https://github.com/AlexeyBoldakov/StatusCal/raw/master/builds/StatusCal.dmg.zip) (supports macOS Mojave 10.14 and higher)